ccgus/fmdb/README.markdown

 The support channels for FMDB are the mailing list (see above), filing a bug here, or maybe on Stack Overflow.
 So that is to say, support is provided by the community and on a voluntary basis.

 FMDB development is overseen by Gus Mueller of Flying Meat.
-If FMDB been helpful to you, consider purchasing an app from FM or tell all your friends about it.
+If FMDB been helpful to you, consider purchasing an app from FM or telling all your friends about it.

 ## License